walinejs/waline/docs/src/en/cookbook/customize/tex-renderer.md

 title: Customize TEX renderer
 ---

-This cookbook will guide you through setting up your own Tex renderer.
+This cookbook guides you on how to add your own Tex renderer.

 <!-- more -->

+`@waline/client` provides the `texRenderer` function.
+The client will pass whether in display mode and the original $\TeX$ string as parameters.
+You should return a string.

-## A case using KaTeX
+## A Example Using KaTeX

 For KaTeX options, see [KaTeX API](https://katex.org/docs/api.html#server-side-rendering-or-rendering-to-a-string).